-In addition, the College is an ongoing partner with the Office of the Fairness Commissioner in the development of an online repository of information about registration practices.

-ii) individuals who make registration decisions
+In addition, the College is an ongoing partner with the Office of the Fairness Commissioner in the development of an ii. individuals who make registration decisions

 Under legislation, the Registrar of the College has the sole responsibility for making final registration decisions.
 As Chief Executive Officer of the College, he/she undergoes continuous training and his/her currency of knowledge is commensurate with the responsibilities of the role.